 The proprietary M-Ray thickness and basis-weight measuring technology of Hammer-IMS does not consist of sensors based on beta radiation or X-rays.
 At the core of our sustainable M-Ray technology are advanced printed circuit boards.
 Based on the combined experience accumulated over several decades, our R&D division develops our electronic M-Ray measurement sensors 100% in house.
 Our patented M-Ray technology is sustainable as it uses electromagnetic millimeter waves which are invisible and totally harmless.

-As opposed to these typically unsustainable and high-TCO (total cost of ownership) technologies, the Marveloc and machine-vision technologies of Hammer-IMS require no emission licenses whatsoever.
+As opposed to these typically unsustainable and high-TCO (total cost of ownership) technologies, the Marveloc and machine-vision technologies of Hammer-IMS require no emission licenses in most cases.
 Therefore, the deployment and lifetime usage of the sustainable Hammer-IMS solutions result in a lower TCO.
-M-Rays, for example, are just as straightforward as the waves emitted by your cellphone, making M-Rays yet another interesting application for radio waves!
+M-Rays, for example, are comparable to the waves emitted by your cellphone, harmless.

 Hammer-IMS has been around for quite some years and has built up a customer base in various industries.
 Currently, the sustainable, turnkey Hammer-IMS systems are operating at international nonwoven producers, textile coaters, manufacturers of plastic sheets and films, paper machine cloth companies, and a range of other materials.